-Franchising your business offers you the chance to use your franchiseeís capital to grow your business much more rapidly than if you chose to take a more traditional expansion route.
-One disadvantage, however, is that for your franchise to be a success you must disclose the secrets of your business and grant access to use your intellectual property (IP) with your franchisees.
+Franchising your business offers you the chance to use your franchisee’s capital to grow your business much more rapidly than if you chose to take a more traditional expansion route.
+One disadvantage, however, is that for your franchise to be a success you must disclose the secrets of your business and grant your franchisees access to your intellectual property (IP).

-Strong branding is essential for developing a successful franchise model, but itís equally as important that your IP is protected.
-You can achieve this by including restrictions within the franchise agreement to mitigate the risk of your knowledge and IP being exploiting resulting in loss of your competitive edge.
+When you’re developing a successful franchise model, it’s vital that your IP is protected.
+You can achieve this by including restrictions in the franchise agreement to mitigate the risk of your knowledge and IP being exploited.

-In its simplest form, a franchise is the granting of intellectual property rights for the franchisee to benefit from offering goods and services under the franchisorís brand.
-In return for this licence, the franchisee will pay a franchise fee and ongoing royalty payments which are generally calculated as a percentage of gross sales.
+Put simply, franchisors grant franchisees intellectual property rights so they can benefit from selling goods and services under the franchisor’s brand identity.
+In return for this licence, the franchisee pays a franchise fee and ongoing royalty payments which are generally calculated as a percentage of their gross sales.

 Your IP will be considered valuable by your franchisees because of the time and effort you will have invested in developing a robust business model and reputable brand.